About 55+/Seniors Services

 The City of Richmond, Seniors Services and community partners together offer a variety of recreational, cultural, educational and social opportunities for those 55 years and older.

 Throughout Richmond, programs and services for those 55+ years are offered at most community facilities, as well as the Minoru Place Activity Centre.
-Please refer to the Recreation and Culture Guide for program and service details or view specific facility details online.
+Please refer to the Parks, Recreation and Culture Guide for program and service details or view specific facility details online.

 - Cambie Community Centre